foundinblank/study1adults/06newresults.md

 There was a strong reversal effect; across all Deaf signers, they showed considerably worse lexical recall scores when viewing reversed stories compared to forward stories.
 This effect did not change based on when the signers first acquired ASL.
 While there were trends suggesting that AoASL had an effect on how impacted by the reversal our Deaf signers were, these were not significant (p = 0.095).

+THere was no effect of AoASL on *only* reversed stories' lexical accuracy.

 Eye Gaze Behavior
 -----------------